SteveOscar/isIphoneX/README.md

 isIphoneX check for React Native
 =========

-A small library that checks if the current device is an iPhoneX
+A small library that checks if the current device is an iPhoneX for React Native

 ## Installation